pydpll/errorutils/README.md

 ## License

-Errorutils is released under our custom Academic and Research license.
-See [LICENSE](LICENSE.rst) for details.
+Errorutils is released under MIT Licensing. see [LICENSE](LICENSE) for details.